Br3nda/drupal-module-feeds/README.txt

              FeedsDataProcessor builds a table name from a prefix (feeds_data_) and the importer's id ($importer_id).
 This default table name can be overridden by defining a variable with the same name.

+Name:        feeds_node_batch_size
+Default:     50
+             The number of nodes feed node processor creates or deletes in one page load.

 Glossary
 ========